Soph231/string-manipulation-tools/shell-scripting/create_script_files.md

 The examples in this folder demonstrate how shell scripts can be used to automate file creation and file renaming.

 ## Create the script for renaming file names
-Below is the code used to rename the sample files in the example_files folder.
+Below is the code in rename_files.sh which renames the sample files in the example_files folder.

-To create the script yourself, copy the code into a new file, save it, and make it executable.
+To create the script yourself, first create your own sample files by following the instruction in create_sample_files.md.
+This will create the sample files in a folder called "test_samples".
+Then copy the code below into a new file, save it, and make it executable.

-The script is already included in this folder as rename_files.sh, so if you create your own version, save it with a different name.
+**Code**
 ```
 #!/bin/bash
-# Move into the folder "example_files" and confirm location and presence of the sample files
+# Move into the folder "test_files" and confirm location and presence of the sample files
-cd example_files
+cd test_files
 pwd
 ls
 # Rename the first 25 files as control files